maxadamo/galera_proxysql/README.md

 ## Limitations

-* In order to add SSL on the frontend, I need to add support for ProxySQL 2 (right ProxySQL 1.4.xx is being used)
 * not yet tested on ipv4 only (but it should work)
-* there are too many moving parts and I decided to temporarily strip support to Ubuntu.
+* Ubuntu/Debian are still on hold.
-* Spec test needs improvements (move to Litmus?)
+* Spec test needs improvements.
 * No changelog is available

 ## Development